ruijarimba/azure-pipelines-guidelines/guidelines/general/do-folder-structure.md

-# DO: use a consistent folder structure
+# ✅ DO: use a consistent folder structure

-✅ **Do** use a consistent folder structure for the pipelines and templates in different projects and repositories.

 Markdown to reference this guideline: